opendilab/LightZero/docs/source/tutorials/config/config.md

 - `reanalyze_partition`: The ratio of reanalysis.
 -`random_collect_episode_num`: Number of episodes of random collection, to provide initial exploration data.
 - `eps`: Parameters for exploration control, including whether to use epsilon-greedy, update schedules, start/end values, and decay rate.
-- `piecewise_decay_lr_scheduler`:Whether to use piecewise constant learning rate decay.
+- `piecewise_decay_lr_scheduler`: Whether to use piecewise constant learning rate decay.
 - `learning_rate`: The initial learning rate.
 - `num_simulations`: The number of simulations used in the MCTS algorithm.
 - `reward_loss_weight`: Weight for the reward loss.